NEWS: First-Time Buyer Repayments 20% Lower than Rent

 average mortgage repayments

-According to new data from Zoopla, the average homeowner in the UK faces annual mortgage repayments of £11,400 in 2024.
-This is up 60% since 2021, when repayments averaged £7,000 per year.
+This follows on from Zoopla research in April 2024, which found that the average homeowner in the UK faces annual mortgage repayments of £11,400.
+At the time, this was up 60% since 2021, when repayments averaged £7,000 per year.
 This rise in mortgage costs places financial pressure on homeowners as many anticipate a drop in mortgage rates.

 The average household is contending with an additional £4,320 in annual mortgage payments, but the impact is more severe in London and Southern England, where property is more expensive.